SAP/cloud-sdk-ios-fiori/CoreComponentGeneration.md

 The output of the generation is at `Sources/FioriSwiftUICore/_generated`, and should be checked into source control.

-The `phase_one` should produce the "Component" protocol (e.g. `TitleComponent` declarations. `phase_two` should read the set of defined "Models" in order to produce the actual "ViewModel" API.
-When adding a new view model, developers should copy the generated "Boilerplate" to `Sources/FioriSwiftUICore/Views`, to implement the actual SwiftUI `View` body.
-This is to prevent the generation process from overwriting the body implementation.
+- The `phase_one` step should produce the "Component" protocol (e.g. `TitleComponent`) declarations.
+- `phase_two` should read the set of defined "Models" in order to produce the actual "ViewModel" API.
+When adding a new view model, developers should copy the generated "Boilerplate" to `Sources/FioriSwiftUICore/Views`, to implement the actual SwiftUI `View` body and also provide default style attributes in respective view modifier implementation.
+This is to prevent the generation process from overwriting the body and style implementation.
+It also generates conditional initializers and default implementaion for optional properties declared in view model so that developers don't have to provide a value if that property is not needed.
+- `phase_three` generates the `EnvironmentKey`, `EnvironmentValue` and a corresponding view modifier function for each view-representable property declared in view models and component protocols.
+- `phase_four` generates the default implementation for optional properties declared in component protocols.

 By this technique, the developer can introduce and update the properties of a Fiori component, simply by declaring the set of protocols of which its ViewModel is comprised.